Optimal Transport Aggregation for Distributed Mixture-of-Experts: Experimental study

-As we can see, the performance of our reduction estimator is as good as that of the global estimator when $M$ is 4 or 16 machines.
-When $M$ is 64 or 128 machines, the errors of the reduction estimator are slightly higher than the global estimator, but still better than the middle and weighted average estimators.
-In terms of transportation distance, we can see that with the reduction estimator, the obtained MoE model is as close as the MoE model formed by the global estimator, even when $M=128$ machines.
-Finally, the distributed approach requires much less learning time than the global one, for example it is three to ten times faster when using 4 to 64 machines.
-In \autoref{Figure: simulation Gauss 128 mchines}, we compare the evaluation metrics of the estimators across sample sizes when 128 machines were used.
-With this large number of machines, the learning time is significantly reduced when using the distributed approaches, especially for datasets with one million observations.
-The performance metrics such as MSE, RPE and ARI behave as expected across estimators and across sample sizes.
+\autoref{Figure: simulation Gauss 1M} shows the boxplots of 100 Monte Carlo runs of the evaluation metrics when $N=10^6$.
+As we observe, the performance of our reduction estimator is comparable to that of the global estimator when $M=4$ or $M=16$ machines are used.
+When $M=64$ or $M=128$, the errors of the reduction estimator are slightly higher than those of the global estimator, but remain better than those obtained by the middle and weighted average estimators.
+In terms of transportation distance, the MoE model obtained using the reduction estimator is as close to the true model as the one obtained by the global estimator, even when $M=128$ machines are used.
+Finally, the distributed aggregation approach requires significantly less learning time than the centralized one; for instance, it is three to ten times faster when using between 4 and 64 machines.

+In \autoref{Figure: simulation Gauss 128 mchines}, we compare the evaluation metrics of the estimators across sample sizes when 128 machines are used.
+With such a large number of machines, the learning time is significantly reduced when using the distributed aggregation approaches, especially for datasets with one million observations.
+The performance metrics such as RPE, MSE, ARI and Transportation divergence behave as expected across estimators and across sample sizes.

-We investigate the prediction performance of the proposed distributed approach and the global approach on the Multilevel Monitoring of Activity and Sleep in Healthy people (MMASH) dataset.
-This dataset consists of $24$ hours of continuous inter-beat interval data (IBI), triaxial accelerometer data, sleep quality, physical activity and psychological characteristics of 22 healthy young males.
-More details about the experiment setup of MMASH are provided in \cite{RossiMMASH}.
-The size of our training set is $N=1162400$, and the size of testing set is 290600.
-The RPE, RMSE, Scattered Index (SI) and the learning time of each approach are given in Table~\ref{Table: MMASH}.
-We can see, the distributed approach significantly reduced the learning time while the prediction metrics are not too different. { }
+We now investigate the prediction performance of the proposed distributed aggregation approach and the global approach on the Multilevel Monitoring of Activity and Sleep in Healthy people (MMASH) dataset.
+This dataset consists of $24$ hours of continuous inter-beat interval data (IBI), triaxial accelerometer data, sleep quality, physical activity and psychological characteristics collected from 22 healthy young males.
+More details about the experimental setup of the MMASH dataset are provided in \cite{RossiMMASH}.
+The size of the training set is $N=1162400$, and the testing set contains 290600 observations.
+The RPE, RMSE, Scatter Index (SI) and the learning time of each approach are reported in Table~\ref{Table: MMASH}.
+We observe that the distributed aggregation approach significantly reduces the learning time while maintaining similar prediction performance.